emmanickel/emergingTechnologies/Activity4/orgResponseStrategy.md

 <br>

 ## Implementation of drones for overhead imaging
-The use of drones for overhead imaging has significant potential to change the current system of helicopter photography at RegenTech.
+The emerging practice of drone-imaging poses a powerful threat to change the current system of helicopter photography at RegenTech.

 RegenTech should begin trials by purchasing a small number of drones to be used for capturing overhead imaging at existing client farms over a period of 6 months.
 These trials should be relatively inexpensive to conduct and would not jeopardise any potential client contracts.
 A small number of the RegenTech team should participate in a half-day training program during which they would learn how to effectively and legally operate the drones.
 The visualisation team of RegenTech's planning stream should then edit the content captured by the drones to create a visualisation of the client's farm using RegenTech's technologies.
 These visualisations could be compared to those previously created using the existing helicopter system.
 Feedback from all clients involved in the trial and the involved staff at RegenTech should be gathered.